 STEM Connection Mentor in Training Program

-- Attend other STEM Programs and Events (STEM@Night, summer camps, hikes, etc.) as needed to help put out snack, monitor restroom and drink breaks, oversee engagement activities, set up supplies, make models, answer questions, ask questions, take pictures, and complete other tasks given by STEM program facilitators.
+- Attend other STEM Programs and Events (Family STEM Night, STEM@Night, summer camps, etc.) as needed to help oversee engagement activities, set up supplies, make models, answer questions, ask questions, take pictures, put out refreshments, monitor restroom and drink breaks, and complete other tasks given by STEM program facilitators.